Health question 3: Serious communicable diseases

 What you don't need to tell us

 You don’t need to tell us about time-limited, acute illnesses like chicken pox, measles, colds, flu or other conditions that resolve quickly on their own or with medical treatment.

-You don’t need to tell us if you know or suspect you are infected with Covid-19.
-You should follow the , including self-isolating.
+You don’t need to tell us if you know or suspect you have Covid-19.
+You should follow the current public health advice, including self-isolating.
 To find answers to common questions read our guide on coronavirus.

 What to do if you need to tell us

 If you have a serious communicable disease you need to tell us about answer yes to health question 3 on your application and give the following details:

 - the name of the serious communicable disease you have